 2. The assessments in my room measure student performance and my teaching of these concepts.

 3. I expect my students to take responsibility and ownership of their education.
 In response, I use whatever resources available to help each student meet expectations.
-After reading the articles on Special Education and ELL, what challenges do you see with testing to Common Core and making appropriate accommodations for these students?

-• Special Education Schools need to develop a collective ownership for all the students in the school.
+- Special Education Schools need to develop a collective ownership for all the students in the school.
 Our education program should be to “share responsibility for student achievement among general education staff, special education staff, and other staff of the district.”
 In order to do this, students need to be educated by all team teachers and they need to share the responsibility of meeting their level of expectation.
 This leads into finding collaborative planning time.
 All teachers working with the students need to time to look at data, find ways to support and challenge these students.

-• Once schools identify student's needs they will need to plan to meet those needs.
+- Once schools identify student's needs they will need to plan to meet those needs.
 Having a common time where students are leveled to their needs is difficult for an administrator to do, however, in order for students to succeed at their level, they need intervention AT THEIR LEVEL.

 Sunday, October 6, 2013